inesp/inesp.github.io/_posts/2019-07-29-consistent-hashing.md

   Let's say we will have 4 partitions.

   4 was chosen completely at random.
-Considering our example it would have been perfectly enough to split the DB in half instead of into quarters, but it is easier to illustrate consistent hashing with more slots.
+Considering our example it would have been enough to split the DB in half instead of into quarters, but it is easier to illustrate consistent hashing with more slots.

 - Now you need to map the `slots` into the same hash-space as the `keys`.